Roxas (Kingdom Hearts): Reception

-In "Kingdom Hearts II: Boss Fight Book", Alexa Ray Corriea commented that the first hours of the game were the most boring, not only due to the common activities in Twilight Town, but also because Roxas lacks the appeal that makes Sora an entertaining character.
-Before Kingdom Hearts 358/2 Days was released, 1UP.com featured Roxas at the top of their "Why You Should Care About Kingdom Hearts 358/2 Days" feature, calling him "The darling of fanfiction and doujinshi writers everywhere," and commenting on what he does during his year within Organization XIII.
+In "Kingdom Hearts II" published by Boss Fight Books, Alexa Ray Corriea commented that the first hours of the game were the most boring, not only due to the common activities in Twilight Town, but also because Roxas lacks the same appeal as Sora to make an entertaining character.
+Corriea wrote that Roxas and Axel have a strong relationship in Kingdom Hearts II comparable to Cloud Strife and Zack Fair from Final Fantasy VII as well as Auron and Jecht from Final Fantasy X. The comparison is especially potent when Axel tries to revive Sora as he confesses he was the only person he liked in his life and Sora brought him the same feelings.
+Before Kingdom Hearts 358/2 Days was released, 1UP.com featured Roxas at the top of their "Why You Should Care About Kingdom Hearts 358/2 Days" feature, calling him "The darling of fanfiction and doujinshi writers everywhere."

 Due to his resemblance to Ventus, video game publications initially thought that Roxas would be one of the protagonists in Kingdom Hearts Birth by Sleep.
-However, when it was revealed that the two were different, publications still discussed their similarities and if there was a connection between them.
-In retrospect, Paste Magazine found Sora's story and links with his two similar other selves, Roxas and Ventus, to be confusing more than Solid Snake's relationships with his other rivals who were cloned from Big Boss in Metal Gear.
-While GameRant noted people were happy with his return in Kingdom Hearts III after several sad installments exploring his relationship with Organization XIII, MeriStation felt it Roxas' revival appeared to have not properly explored to the point of calling it a plothole.
-Nevethteless, his reunion with Axel and Xion following their split has been called by RPGFan to be one of the most emotional moments in RPGS in 25 years.
+However, when it was revealed that the two were different, publications still discussed their similarities and whether there was a connection between them.
+In retrospect, Paste Magazine found Sora's story and links with his two alternative versions, Roxas and Ventus, to be more confusing than Solid Snake's relationships with his other rivals who were cloned from Big Boss in Metal Gear.
+While Game Rant opined that people were happy with his return in Kingdom Hearts III following several sad installments exploring his relationship with Organization XIII, MeriStation felt that Roxas' revival was not properly explored to the point of calling it a plot hole.
+Nevertheless, his reunion with Axel and Xion, following their split, has been called by RPGFan to be one of the most emotional moments in RPGS in 25 years.

+Anime Feminist found queer subtext in Roxas' relationships writing that Roxas recognizes the identity of Xion, a replica of Sora, seeing Xion as a female companion rather than Sora.
+When Roxas is forced to kill Xion in 358/2 Days, Xion obtains happiness that Roxas still sees her as her own rather than another Sora.
+However, whether there was a possibility of a romantic relationship was not explored by the narrative.
+Roxas' relationship with Axel was also read as potentially queer due to the presence of kindness.